Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: C**

 Only the first numbers in the string is returned.
 Based on the _radix_ (the second argument in order to specify what type of number we want to parse it to: base 10, hexadecimal, octal, binary, etc.), the `parseInt` checks whether the characters in the string are valid.
-Once it encounters a character that isn't a valid number in the radix, it stops parsing and ignores the following characters.
+Once it encounters a character that isn\'t a valid number in the radix, it stops parsing and ignores the following characters.

 `*` is not a valid number.
 It only parses `"7"` into the decimal `7`. `num` now holds the value of `7`.